chipsalliance/caliptra-rtl/docs/CaliptraIntegrationSpecification.md

 Deassertion of cptra\_pwrgood indicates a power cycle that results in returning Caliptra to its default state.
 All resettable flops are reset.

-De-assertion of cptra\_rst\_b indicates a warm reset cycle that resets all but the “sticky” registers (fuses, error logging, etc.).
+Deassertion of cptra\_rst\_b indicates a warm reset cycle that resets all but the “sticky” registers (fuses, error logging, etc.).

+Assertion of BootFSM\_BrkPoint stops the boot flow from releasing Caliptra from reset after fuse download.
+Writing a 1 to the GO field of the CPTRA\_BOOTFSM\_GO register allows the boot flow to proceed.

 ### APB arbitration